-- b.
-While holding the motor bracket with the outlet port facing up, install two of the thru bolts into the motor face to temporarily hold the motor bracket in place. - c.
+- 2. Install the motor bracket. - a.
+Make sure the locking collar is positioned on the motor shaft. - b.
+While holding the motor bracket with the outlet port facing up, slide the bracket over the two (2) studs on the motor face. - c.
 Slide the bracket back until the feet are resting against the motor face.
-Light tapping may be necessary to seat the motor bracket in the proper position. - 3.
-Install the shaft sleeve and rotating element as a unit. - a.
+Light tapping may be necessary to seat the motor bracket in the proper position. - d.
+Install the four (4) "O" rings (#8) on the two studs.
+This will help hold the bracket in place during the remainder of the assembly operation.

+3. Install the shaft sleeve and rotating element as a unit.

+- a.
 Place the sleeve in an upright position with the smaller end facing up. - b.
-Lubricate the shaft sleeve and rotating element.

-c.
-Be sure to install a key (#23A) in the motor shaft before installing the sleeve d.
-Holding the element assembly between the thumb and index finger of both hands, refer to Figure 4-13, slide the sembly over the sleeve until the spring holder rests against the shoulder of the sleeve.
+Lubricate the shaft sleeve and rotating element. - c.
+Be sure to install a key (#23A) in the motor shaft before installing the sleeve and seal assembly. - d.
+Holding the element assembly between the thumb and index finger of both hands, refer to Figure 4-13, slide the assembly over the sleeve until the spring holder rests against the shoulder of the sleeve.